-- a) Prior to travel, the passenger must be prepared to submit for inspection to the carrier all travel documents required by the countries concerned. - b) The carrier will have the right to make and retain copies of the travel documents presented by the passenger. - c) As described in Rule 105, Refusal to transport, the carrier reserves the right to refuse transportation to any passenger who fails to present all exit, entry, health and other documents required by law, regulation, order, demand or other requirement of the countries where travel is intended or whose travel documents do not appear to be in order. - d) For international transportation including domestic segments on a passenger's itinerary, the carrier relies upon the information contained in Timatic which may be accessed at IATA Travel Centre, in order to determine whether a passenger is in possession of the travel documentation required for themselves or any animal to enter a particular country or to travel via certain countries based on their confirmed itinerary. - e) Passengers are strongly encouraged to confirm any necessary legal requirements for entry into or travel via the countries on their itinerary prior to their flights and to have proof of their compliance with such regulations, including being in possession of the relevant travel documents, in advance of check-in. - f) The carrier will not provide passengers with information on the travel document requirements, including visa, passport, and health requirements, for entry into, exit from, or travel via the countries on their itinerary.
+- a) Prior to travel, the passenger must be prepared to submit for inspection to the carrier all travel documents required by the countries concerned. - b) The carrier will have the right to make and retain copies of the travel documents presented by the passenger. - c) As described in Rule 105, Refusal to transport, the carrier reserves the right to refuse transportation to any passenger who fails to present all exit, entry, health and other documents required by law, regulation, order, demand or other requirement of the countries where travel is intended or whose travel documents do not appear to be in order. - d) Canadian North does not have scheduled international or trans-border flights.
+Passengers flying on international or trans-border flights must refer to the travel information available with the other carrier. - e) Passengers are strongly encouraged to confirm any necessary legal requirements for entry into or travel via the countries on their itinerary prior to their flights and to have proof of their compliance with such regulations, including being in possession of the relevant travel documents, in advance of check-in. - f) The carrier will not provide passengers with information on the travel document requirements, including visa, passport, and health requirements, for entry into, exit from, or travel via the countries on their itinerary.

-Customs and security matters
+3) Customs and security matters

-a) Customs and immigration officials of the various countries travelled to and via by the passenger and any animal being transported with the passenger, will have the final decision with respect to entry of passengers, or animals, and these decisions could be different than those of the carrier when it accepted the passenger or animal for transportation at the outset of their itinerary.
+- a) Customs and immigration officials of the various countries travelled to and via by the passenger and any animal being transported with the passenger, will have the final decision with respect to entry of passengers, or animals, and these decisions could be different than those of the carrier when it accepted the passenger or animal for transportation at the outset of their itinerary. - b) With respect to COVID-19, passengers must adhere to Regional and Territorial Health Authority directives.
+These requirements may include travel documentation, temperature checks, wearing protective face coverings, etc. Passengers may be required to pass health authorities before check-in, or upon arrival.
+Such officials will have the final decision with respect to entry of passengers, and these decisions could be different than those of the carrier when it accepted the passenger for transportation at the outset of their itinerary.